purbeshmitra/SOLOgenBench/README.md

 ### What is SOLOgenBench?

 A generalized version of [SOLOBench](https://github.com/jd-3d/SOLOBench).
-It has the following additional features:
+This version has the following additional features:

 - More resilient to LLM training data contamination since each run generate new word list
 - Uses made up words from random letters with proper group classification in context